pirapira/ethereum-formal-verification-overview/README.md

 ### Steps on Path a

-1. try Isabelle/HOL to see if proofs are really 5 times easier there
+1. try Isabelle/HOL to see if proofs are really 5 times easier there (less than a week)
     - By the way, about the trustworthiness, I would put Isabelle/HOL at least as good as Coq because Isabelle/HOL is based on a simpler deduction system (a deduction system is not a piece of software; it is a bunch of inference rules usually written in LaTeX)
-2. choose Coq or Isabelle/HOL
+2. choose Coq or Isabelle/HOL (overnight)
-3. verify `Deed` and some other simple bytecode programs against simple properties
+3. verify `Deed` and some other simple bytecode programs against simple properties (6-10 days)
-4. develop a method how to verify assertions between opcodes (this is [evmverif#5](https://github.com/pirapira/evmverif/issues/5))
+4. develop a method how to verify assertions between opcodes (this is [evmverif#5](https://github.com/pirapira/evmverif/issues/5)) (a week)
-5. cover all opcodes
+5. cover all opcodes (3 days)
-6. modify Solidity to output such assertions between opcodes
+6. modify Solidity to output such assertions between opcodes (3 weeks)
-7. verify the name registrar for some desired safety properties
+7. verify the name registrar for some desired safety properties (2=5 weeks; now hard to guess)
-8. try to automate the process of verification / finding vulnerabilities
+8. try to automate the process of verification / finding vulnerabilities (3 months)

 ## Path b.
 Verify Solidity Programs